 The function of money as legal tender and the relation of money and credit to prices.
 Emphasis will be placed on monetary policy, interest rates, and the Federal Reserve System, international applications, and problems of currency exchange.
 Prerequisites: ECON 217 and 218.
 3 credits.

 This course applies economics to business decision-making.
 Applied regression analysis, an important empirical tool that is widely used in business and government, will be used to study managerial insights that can be gained from business data.
 Additional topics include linear programming, forecasting, and business strategies for firms in competitive and monopolistic markets.
-Prerequisites: ECON 217 and one of the following: MANG 275, MATH 171, or MATH 271.
+Offered spring semester only.
+Prerequisites: ECON 217 and one of the following: MANG 275, MATH 171, MATH 271, or MATH 301.
 3 credits.

 Primarily intended for transfer of credit earned abroad in courses in economics.
 1-18 credits.

 This course addresses the role of government in a market economy.
 The economic rationale for government intervention in correcting market failures is analyzed, along with regulation and redistribution issues.
 Emphasis is placed on the evaluation of government policies and programs, as well as potential reforms; for example, health care, drug prohibition, education reform, and farm subsidy programs.
 Contrast is made between bureaucratic and market solutions.
 Prerequisite: ECON 217.
 3 credits.